• Firefighters Unfurl Flag at Pentagon following 9/11 Terrorist Attacks

 This seascape of the three-masted ship, or barque, Nonpareil was done by Raffaele Corsini, an Italian painter known for depicting ships and marine scenery.
 The Nonpareil flies an American flag bearing 28 stars and is shown sailing into the port of Smyrna.
 "Nonpareil," a French term meaning "unrivaled," is also printed on the middle (and highest) flag.

-• View of the Harbor at Canton
+• View of the Harbor at Canton, White House Collection

 Unknown